grafana/loki/docs/sources/upgrading/_index.md

 The body of HTTP error responses from API endpoints changed from plain text to JSON.
 The `Content-Type` header was previously already set incorrectly to `application/json`.
-Therefore returning JSON fixes this incosistency
+Therefore returning JSON fixes this inconsistency.

 The response body has the following schema: